db4rnR/aureuserp/.ai/guidelines/comprehensive-testing-guide.md

 ## Test Categories

-Tests in AureusERP are categorized using PHP attributes with the `#[Group]` attribute.
+Tests in the project are categorized using PHP attributes with the `#[Group]` attribute.
 These categories help organize tests and make it easier to run specific groups of tests.

 For a complete list of test categories and how to use them, see the [Test Categories Guidelines](test-categories.md).